UAB-CINL/UAB-CINL.github.io/docs/analysis/hcp_pipelines/structural_pipeline.md

 The final part of the structural pipeline, the PostFreeSurfer pipeline, converts FreeSurfer outputs to native and standard fs_LR meshes of brainordinates and generates the final brain mask, the cortical ribbon volume, and the cortical myelin maps.
 At the end of the pipeline, all of the major surfaces and volumes are in a standardized CIFTI space viewable on the fs_LR average brain using ConnectomeWorkbench's `wb_view`.

+To create some of the files viewable in `wb_view`, a ConnectomeWorkbench module will need to be loaded in your script.
+This can be seen in the example scripts below.

 ### PostFreeSurfer Environment Variables

 The `HCPPIPEDIR`, `CARET7DIR`, and `HCPPIPEDIR_Templates` environment variables used in the PreFreeSurfer pipeline are used here again.
 Be sure to set them to the same locations.
 In addition, there are a few new variables that need to be set.